advancedtelematic/quickcheck-state-machine/README.md

 shrinker _             = []
 ```

-We can now define a sequential and a parallel property as follows.
+We can now define a sequential property as follows.

 ```haskell
 prop_references :: Problem -> Property